morgwai/servlet-scopes/README.md

 When dispatching work to servlet container threads using any of `AsyncContext.dispatch()` methods, the context is transferred automatically.

 ### Dependency management
-Dependencies of this jar on `slf4j-api` and `guice` are declared with scope `provided`, so that apps can use any versions of these libs with compatible API.
+Dependencies of this jar on [guice](https://search.maven.org/artifact/com.google.inject/guice) and [slf4j-api](https://search.maven.org/artifact/org.slf4j/slf4j-api) are declared as optional, so that apps can use any versions of these deps with compatible API.

 There are 2 builds available:
 - build with `shaded` classifier includes relocated dependency on [byte-buddy](https://bytebuddy.net/).
 Most apps should use this build.
 To do so, add `<classifier>shaded</classifier>` to your dependency declaration.